Zotero: Financial support and awards

 Development of Zotero has been funded by the Andrew W. Mellon Foundation, the Alfred P. Sloan Foundation, and the Institute of Museum and Library Services, as well as user donations.
+The storage subscriptions of individuals and institutions, which allow cloud syncing of attached files in users' libraries, fund Zotero's development and services.

 Zotero has won awards from PC Magazine, Northwestern University's CiteFest competition, and the American Political Science Association.

 History

+The name "Zotero" is loosely derived from the Albanian verb zotëroj, meaning 'to master'.

 The first release of Zotero, 1.0.0b2.r1, was made available in October 2006 as an add-on for the Firefox web browser.
 Development of Zotero 1.0.x continued until May 2009, when Zotero 1.0.10 was released.

 In 2008, Thomson Reuters sued the Commonwealth of Virginia and George Mason University, based on the claim that Zotero's developers had, in violation of the EndNote EULA, reverse-engineered EndNote and provided Zotero with the ability to convert EndNote's proprietary .ens styles into Citation Style Language (CSL) styles.
 George Mason University responded that they would not renew their site license for EndNote and that "anything created by users of Zotero belongs to those users, and that it should be as easy as possible for Zotero users to move to and from the software as they wish, without friction".
 The journal Nature editorialized that "the virtues of interoperability and easy data sharing among researchers are worth restating.
 Imagine if Microsoft Word or Excel files could be opened and saved only in these proprietary formats, for example.
 It would be impossible for OpenOffice and other such software to read and save these files using open standards—as they can legally do."

-The case was dismissed on June 4, 2009 due to a lack of jurisdiction.
+The case was dismissed on June 4, 2009, due to a lack of jurisdiction.
 Although the Virginia Supreme Court granted an appeal to Thomson Reuters in this case on December 18, 2009, the appeal was withdrawn on January 11, 2011.

 Zotero 2.0, released in February 2010, added online features such as metadata and file syncing and group libraries, and included a license change from the Educational Community License to GPLv3.
 Development of Zotero 2.0.x continued until October 2010, when Zotero 2.0.9 was released.

 Zotero 2.1, released in March 2011, adds CSL 1.0 support, Firefox 4 compatibility (the minimum is Firefox 3.6), and Zotero Commons, through which materials can be uploaded to the Internet Archive.